Pettersson scores in shootout, lifts Canucks past Hurricanes - WHIZ News

 Ethan Bear, J.T.
 Miller and Brock Boeser scored in regulation for the Canucks, who went 1-4-0 in five road games.
 Boeser’s goal with 17 seconds left in regulation forced overtime.
 Collin Delia stopped 29 shots.

+“They play hard because we’re all in it together,” Canucks coach Bruce Boudreau said.
+“They’re a good group and they want to win.
+It doesn’t work all the time.”

 Sebastian Aho scored with 2:52 remaining in regulation to break a tie for the Hurricanes.
-Paul Stastny and Jordan Martinook scored in the first period for Carolina, which squandered a two-goal lead at home for the second time in a week.
+Paul Stastny and Jordan Martinook had first-period goals for Carolina, which squandered a two-goal lead at home for the second time in a week.
 Pyotr Kochetkov made 29 saves and slipped to 0-3-1 in four games since winning on Dec.
 20.

 Andrei Kuzmenko converted on Vancouver’s first shootout attempt.
 After Andrei Svechnikov evened it for Carolina, Pettersson sealed the win.